Goat Heart Bolognese

 Ingredients

-• 2 lbs goat or lamb hearts frozen, whole
+• 2 lbs ground goat meat

 • 5 oz lamb belly or pork pancetta, cubed (optional)